marvinpac-it/velero-disaster-recovery-to-gke/README.md

 ```

 ## Deploy Velero on GKE cluster (make sure you have velero credentials in home directory first)
+Pre-requisite, have the credentials-velero-gke file in your path (found in Vaultwarden)
 ```
 $ velero install \
     --provider gcp \